Oru Sindoora Pottinte Ormaykku: Synopsis

 While in jail, George had made a deal with Roy and was released from jail based on certain conditions.
-Roy was convicted of murdering the hospital compounder, who was alleged of molesting his sister.
+Roy was convicted of murdering the hospital compounder, who was accused of molesting his sister.
 However the actual molester was not the compounder, but was known to George.
 The deal was that if Roy helps in capturing the notorious criminal Alexander, it will be revealed who had molested his sister.
 Also, Sophie was George's sister and she was appointed to keep track of Roy.
 Roy reveals that his sister's husband met with an accident the day they knew she was pregnant and after delivery, her daughter had slipped from his hands into a tiger's cage, where she was torn to pieces.
 This incident had made her go mad.
 While she was recovering in the mental hospital, someone molested her further, increasing her sickness.
 Though it was suggested to keep away from Roy, Sophie falls for him after hearing his circumstances.

 Roy finds arms (a gun) concealed in Anthony's tonga and informs George.
 On questioning, Anthony reveals that is being done for Alexander, who had killed Fr.
 Xavier and has taken his role here.

 On the night, when George plans to capture Gupta and Alexander the next morning, Roy happens to hear that it is Gupta who had molested his sister.
 Though he rushes to Gupta's bungalow, Gupta was not there.
 While he returns, he finds Fr.
 Xavier alias Alexander in his house.
 Alexander takes away Sophie, and offers her to Gupta.
 While Gupta tries to molest her, Roy arrives, and Gupta flees.
 On the way, Gupta hits and kills Roy's sister who had escaped from the Mental Hospital, and was running along the road.
 Roy follows Gupta.
 George and policemen also trace Gupta.
 Going by his beliefs, George chains Roy and binds him to the police vehicle.
 Even though chained, Roy plans to tackle Alexander, and prevents him from escaping.
 Can George accept his sister's decision?
 Will Roy be able to escape punishment?
 The facts are revealed in the climax.